 9.6 Implementing Sugarscape

 Sugarscape is more complicated than the previous models, so I won’t present the entire implementation here.
 I will outline the structure of the code and you can see the details in the Jupyter notebook for this chapter, chap09.ipynb, which is in the repository for this book.
-And if you are not interested in the details, you can skip to the next section.
+If you are not interested in the details, you can skip this section.

 Here is the